rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 * Also available on microfiche.
 * Minutes also available on microfilm.
 * Typewritten transcript available.
+* This collection is available digitally in the [Emory Digital Collections repository](<https://digital.library.emory.edu/>).
+Some digitized items are accessible only in the Rose Library reading room or by logging in with an Emory network ID.
-* The majority of this collection is available digitally to researchers in the [Emory Digital Collections Repository](<https://digital.library.emory.edu/>).
+* The majority of this collection is available digitally in the [Emory Digital Collections repository](<https://digital.library.emory.edu/>).
 Users with an Emory University network ID should log in to view additional images unavailable to the general public.
+* Selected items from this collection are available digitally in [Aviary](<https://aviary.libraries.emory.edu/>), Emory's audio and video platform.
+* Interviews and event recordings are available in [Aviary](<https://aviary.libraries.emory.edu/>), Emory's audio and video platform.

 **Corresponding MARC field:**  530

 **Corresponding EAD element(s):** ``<altformavail></altformavail>``